 Tricky subject as it is supposed to occurs roughly at the same time each year, but is as unpredictable, as any weather in any country.
 June to August is a mix of rain and sun, usually very enjoyable.
 Few months are considered wetter than others, September, October and November are definitely the wettest months, but some year it can drag all the way to December.

 Despite some unlucky series of really rainy days, there is still plenty of sun with occasional showers.
 On the good side, everything is much cheaper!
-If you decide to come to Phuket during this time of the year, you might want to read: ‘10 Things to Do in Phuket when it Rains‘
+If you decide to come to Phuket during this time of the year, you might want to read: ‘12 Things to Do in Phuket when it Rains‘.
+Read more about the rainy season

 April and May are the hottest months in Phuket, at least we are sure of that, with temperature reaching 40˙C, which is why everyone in Thailand is celebrating the end of the hot season by splashing each other madly for the famous Songkran Festival that often lasts 3 days.